grishatop1/antimonium/README.md

 # antimonium

-antimonium - a python launcher, lets you run easily your desktop applications
+antimonium - A launcher which lets you easily run your desktop applications from one shortcut!